1. Home

 Who is impacted?

-Producers, importers, and wholesalers gain a practical distribution channel for food which otherwise would have been wasted.
+Producers, importers, and wholesalers gain a practical distribution channel for food that otherwise would have been wasted.
 Consumers across regions in Norway, including lower-income individuals and families, get a more affordable and sustainable shopping basket.

 Risks

-SDG 12
+SDG alignments

 KPI reporting